How Artificial Intelligence in Healthcare is Going to Play a Key Role for Medical Imaging?

-Researchers are always in the quest of implementing the advanced technology in improving the quality of human’s life.
-Healthcare sector is one of the prominent filed where new technologies are used at wider scale.
-Artificial intelligence (AI) has emerged as one of the hottest technology in the tech industry providing promising opportunities in the healthcare sector.
+Researchers are always in the quest of implementing advanced technology in improving the quality of human life.
+The Healthcare sector is one of the prominent filed where new technologies are used at a wider scale.
+Artificial intelligence (AI) has emerged as one of the latest technologies in the tech industry providing promising opportunities in the healthcare sector.

-AI in healthcare is effectively used for medical imaging in radiology and other sub-fields making the decision making process faster and quicker.
+AI in healthcare is effectively used for medical imaging in radiology and other sub-fields making the decision-making process faster and quicker.
 And further, artificial intelligence is playing a bigger role in medical imaging and image recognition service.
-So let’s find out how AI can hold a key to the future of medical imaging and analysis in healthcare industry.
+So let’s find out how AI can hold a key to the future of medical imaging and analysis in the healthcare industry.